openss7/pbbr/README.md

 Monitoring of failures with PBB utilizes traditional and standard approaches.
 On the other hand, GRE tunnels, VxLAN and Open vSwitch approaches make failure monitoring difficult.

+Furthermore, as IS-IS is a link-state protocol that provides an entire network view at each IS-IS node, it is possible to determine the total state of the network by simply having a management station participate in the IS-IS protocol.

 ### Data Path Performance